jacksontj/promxy/README.md

 ```

 # Questions/Bugs/etc.
 Feedback is **greatly** appreciated.
-If you find a bug, have a feature request, or just a general question feel free top open up an issue!
+If you find a bug, have a feature request, or just have a general question feel free to open up an issue!